The High Sheriff of

 Justice system

-The four key elements of the ‘justice system’ are the police, courts, prisons and probation service; the High Sheriff’s focus on these recognises their traditional role in centuries past (e.g. the Sheriff of Nottingham in Robin Hood’s time, and how Americans still use the word ‘sheriff’).
+The four key elements of the ‘justice system’ are the police, courts, prisons and probation service; the High Sheriff’s focus on these recognises their traditional role in centuries past (e.g. how Americans still use the word ‘sheriff’).

 The High Sheriff (right) meeting the Director of HM Prison Peterborough (centre) together with the Lord-Lieutenant (left).